DOME-Marketplace/issuer-guide/README.md

 ![Credential Issuer Mandatee E-mail Notification](./assets/13.png)

-At this stage the status of the Credential will change to ISSUED
+At this stage the status of the Credential will change to **ISSUED**

 ![Credential Issuer Signer E-mail Notification](./assets/14.png)

 ### Step 3: Signing a Credential
-If a Credential have an ISSUED status you can now proceed to sign the credential with the button "firma"
+If a Credential have an ISSUED status you can now proceed to sign the credential with the button "**firma**"

 ![Credential Issuer Sign](./assets/15.png)

-If you update the list you can now see the status changed to PEND_DOWNLOAD
+If you update the list you can now see the status changed to **PEND_DOWNLOAD**

 ![Credential Issuer Sign](./assets/16.png)